Surviving BEAST Week During Basic Military Training

-The BEAST replaces "Warrior Week" at Air Force Basic Military Training (AFBMT).
+The BEAST is a weeklong training simulation at Air Force Basic Military Training (AFBMT).
 This is where basic trainees get to put everything they've learned so far about combat situations into practice.
 The name may sound intimidating, but it's actually an acronym for "Basic Expeditionary Airman Skills Training."

-At the beginning of week #6, the entire Air Force basic training class, consisting of about 800 recruits, is marched to The BEAST, which is a field training site on the Medina Annex at the west end of Lackland.
+At the beginning of week six, the entire Air Force basic training class, consisting of about 800 recruits, is marched to the BEAST, which is a field training site on the Medina Annex at the west end of Lackland.
 It's designed as a simulated combat deployment site.

 The BEAST site consists of four camps (called "zones"), named Vigilant, Sentinel, Reaper, and Predator.
 Each camp consists of 10 green canvas tents used for sleeping.
 There are also two tents, one used for a field hospital and the other for a command post.
 In the center of the ring of tents is a three-story tower (where instructors keep watch so they can chew you out for doing things wrong), and a hardened building which is used as an armory and as a bomb shelter.
 Each zone also includes five defensive firing positions, and an entry control point (ECP).